 - Mr. Damodaran has helped in constructing toilets in 500 schools

-- Gramalaya started with an aim to help the poor access WASH facilities
+- Gramalaya started with an aim to help the poor in accessing WASH facilities

 - Mr. Damodaran involves community leaders to promote sanitation

-New Delhi: Almost 35 years ago, when a 20-year-old S. Damodaran, a resident of Tiruchirappalli (Trichy), Tamil Nadu joined the National Service Scheme (NSS) in his college in Trichy and started visiting the nearby rural areas, he did not imagine how those trips to the villages would change his life and aspirations forever.
+New Delhi: Almost 37 years ago, when a 20-year-old S. Damodaran, a resident of Tiruchirappalli (Trichy), Tamil Nadu joined the National Service Scheme (NSS) in his college in Trichy and started visiting the nearby rural areas, he did not imagine how those trips to the villages would change his life and aspirations forever.
 The dire lack of access to safe drinking water, sanitation facilities and awareness about the importance of hygiene and cleanliness provoked Mr. Damodaran to act and bring about change.
 He founded a non-governmental organisation called Gramalaya after two years of field research, in 1987.
-Today, at the age of 55, Mr. Damodaran proudly boasts of dedicating over three decades of his life in ensuring access to WASH (Water, Sanitation and Hygiene) to people living in over 1,000 villages and several urban settlements across five Southern states of Tamil Nadu, Karnataka, Andhra Pradesh, Telangana, Kerala and one Union Territory of Puducherry.
+Today, at the age of 57, Mr. Damodaran proudly boasts of dedicating over three decades of his life to ensuring access to WASH (Water, Sanitation and Hygiene) to people living in over 600 villages and 200 urban slums across the Southern states of Tamil Nadu, Karnataka, Andhra Pradesh, Telangana, Kerala and one Union Territory of Puducherry.
+Mr. Damodaran has been conferred the Padma Shri Award 2022 for his work towards sanitation in villages and urban slums across South India.

-During his three decades of work, Mr. Damodaran has managed to build over 6 lakh individual household toilets and 500 school toilets through Gramalaya, impacting the sanitation habits of more than 30 lakh people in South India.
+During his three and a half decades of work, Mr. Damodaran has managed to build over 6 lakh individual household toilets and 500 school toilets through Gramalaya, impacting the sanitation habits of more than 30 lakh people in South India.
 While talking to NDTV, Mr. Damodaran said,

 We started by providing hand pumps to the communities in villages in South Inda.
 We soon realised that even after having a water source at home, people were not washing their hands and lacked knowledge about the importance of handwashing.
 So we started conducting workshops to raise awareness about handwashing.
 Almost every household was practising open defecation during that time and so in 1989 we expanded our work and started building Individual Household Toilets in collaboration with local governments under the country’s first sanitation programme called Central Rural Sanitation Programme (CRSP) which was launched by the then Prime Minister Rajiv Gandhi in 1986.
 CRSP was similar to PM Narendra Modi’s Swachh Bharat Mission (SBM).
 It was the first of its kind to provide financial assistance to below poverty level (BPL) families for constructing individual household toilets.
 By 1990, we started covering slum in areas in Tamil Nadu and later in other states.